 If this sounds familiar it’s no wonder your family is struggling and stuck!

 It is easy to reach for those old standbys: chore charts and rewards.
-Google “chore charts for kids” and you get 1.3 million options!
+Google “chore charts for kids” and you get literally millions of options!
 Chore charts certainly have their place.
 The downside is that when parents need reward systems to motivate responsibility, these reward systems usually backfire.
 They communicate the message: “You need me to manage your life because you are irresponsible and unmotivated.”

 So, where do I start?

 You can start by demoting chore charts to their real place….as a logistical aid, not a motivator.
 Building work-ethic and wisdom in your kids is a long process with focused effort.
 It is not a quick, single conversation: Check.
 Done.
 Junior now loves to work hard and is outside weeding the garden without being asked. 😉

 …and how do I better equip my kids for success both now and in the future?

 The longer term “fix” begins as you learn to consider yourself as a coach/mentor when it comes to chores rather than a drill sergeant.
 When you spend less time managing behavior you can focus more of your energy on mentoring beliefs and identity.
 But what does that even mean and how does it look in day-to-day life?

 1) Model joy in work

 Start with thoughtful awareness of the messages your child receives from you every day about work and diligence.